ianawilson/BbQuick/README.md

 - Need a way to deal with a *different* person being logged in.
 Can we tell they are different?
 Is there a UID?
 - Delete old course entries that do no exist any more (not sure what this means...)
 - Deal with courses that don't use announcements or that put something else as the home page for the course
+- During updateCourses(), all subsections end up having all fields (including date and author, which are just for announcements)
+- BbQuick should have some kind of call to action within the popup.
+Maybe "<a>BbQuick is open source -- get involved!</a>"

 Wishlist